IABTechLab/uid2docs/docs/portal/portal-getting-started.md

 ## Password Change Requirement

 In some cases, you might be required to change your password.
-For example, if the password requirements change and your current password doesn't meet the new requirements, or password expiration is in effect, you'll need to choose a new password.
+For example, if the password requirements change and your current password doesn't meet the new requirements, you'll need to choose a new password.

 If this occurs, when you're logging in you'll see an **Update Password** page.